odisfm/zcx-core/docs/content/recipes/screensaver.md

 For `on_leave`, we're using the ClyphX Pro [WAIT](https://www.cxpman.com/action-reference/global-actions/#wait-x) action to wait 100 milliseconds, then the [zcx user action](../lessons/zcx-user-action.md#refresh) to force zcx to refresh all LED feedback.

-If you don't already have some buttons set up as a page changer, you'll need to set a button up to activate the lightshow page:
+If you don't already have some controls set up as a page changer, you'll need to set up a controls to activate the lightshow page:

 ```yaml title="named_controls.yaml"
 quantize: